 The board is responsible for the governance of the company and the supervision of its activities.
 The board has however delegated certain of its roles and responsibilities to Board Committees, whilst reserving certain matters to itself.
-The chairmen of these Committees are responsible for making appropriate reports to the whole board on the activities of their committees.
+The chairmen of these Committees are responsible for making appropriate reports to the board as a whole on the activities of their committees.